Orio Palmer: Legacy

 In 2002, a portion of East 234th Street between Vireo and Webster Avenues in the Bronx was renamed "Deputy Chief Orio J. Palmer Way."

 The New York City Fire Department honored Palmer by renaming its physical fitness award the Deputy Chief Orio Palmer Fitness Award, also known as the Orio Palmer Memorial Fitness Award.

 At the National September 11 Memorial, Palmer is memorialized at the South Pool, on Panel S-17.

-In an early-morning ceremony on May 10, 2014, the long-unidentified remains of 1,115 victims were transferred from the city medical examiner's to Ground Zero, where they would be placed in a space in the bedrock 70 feet below ground, as part of the 9/11 Museum.
+In an early-morning ceremony on May 10, 2014, the long-unidentified remains of 1,115 victims were transferred from the city medical examiner's to Ground Zero, where they were placed in a space in the bedrock 70 feet below ground, as part of the 9/11 Museum.
 Reaction to the move was split among the families of the 9/11 victims, with some hailing the decision, and others protesting the location as inappropriate.
 Among the latter was Orio Palmer's brother-in-law, FDNY Lt.
 James McCaffrey, who demanded a ground-level tomb as a more dignified location.
 McCaffrey said, "The decision to put the human remains of the 9/11 dead in this basement is inherently disrespectful and totally offensive."
 McCaffrey stated that the remains deserve a place of prominence equal to that of the Memorial's trees and pools, and opined that the ceremony was held early in the morning due to opposition to the decision.